 - Storage – Freezer friendly (in foil or storage container) for up to 5 months.
 Store in refrigerator in closed container for up to 1 week.

-- For dairy free option, replace yogurt with non dairy yogurt or milk.
-If using milk option, mix in an additional 2 tbsp cup gluten free oat flour to thicken batter.
+- For dairy free option, replace yogurt with non dairy yogurt OR 4 oz. non dairy milk and 2 tbsp gluten free oat flour.

 - Nutrition below estimated without sugar and topping added